znamlab/vis-stim-depth/README.md

 # vis-stim-depth
-Codes for visual stimulation for depth mapping
+Code for visual stimulation for depth mapping
-Local domain name: sphere